playgameservices/ios-basic-samples/TBMPSkeleton/README.md

   application.
     * Again, you will be using the Bundle ID that you created in Step 1.
     * You can leave your App Store ID blank for testing purposes.
     * Don't forget to turn on the "Turn-based multiplayer" switch!
 5. If you want to try out receiving invites and "it's your turn" notifications, you will need to get an APNS certificate from iTunes Connect and upload it to the developer console as well.
 Please review our documentation for instructions on how to do this.
-6. Make a note of your client ID and application ID as described in the documentation
-7. Once that's done, open up your `Constants.h` file, and replace the `CLIENT_ID` value with your own OAuth2.0 client ID.
+6. Copy your iOS application's OAuth 2.0 client ID from step 4 and paste it into `Constants.h` file by replacing the example value with your own.

 That's it!
 Your application should be ready to run!
 Give it a try, and add some word typing excitement to your evening!